Positive Approaches to Challenging Behavior

 First Steps in Positive Behavior Support

-There are two first steps before starting a PBS plan:
+Before starting a PBS plan:

 As you can see in the visual on this page, challenging behavior can occur for social or nonsocial functions.
 Sinus problems, internal health issues, and illness can all trigger challenging behavior.
 Nonsocial functions can also include anxiety, depression, psychotic episodes, and other internal physiological experiences.